This post was most recently updated on September 7th, 2021.2 min read.

 This article will document a super simple solution to an infuriating and stupid issue you might run into in Microsoft Office Word.
 Or maybe you might not, but I did.
 Can you tell I’m just sharing my own pains and whatever I needed to google and didn’t find a solution for?

 Yeah, another one of these.
-But hey – maybe this’ll be useful to someone else, too!
+But hey – maybe that’ll be useful to someone else, too!

 Long story short – copy-pasting this:

-WHAT – that’s no table.
+WHAT – that’s not a table.
 That’s just weirdly spaced text in neat-ish columns.

 Taking a closer look, pasting options are rubbish – you can paste text only, or..
 Well, it’s just text only.